Let's go see the natural Akita cedars [1] The striking natural Akita cedars

 Google Map

 The Osugi Cedar of Mt.
-Ob is estimated to be 1,000 years old and has the largest trunk circumference in Akita Prefecture.
+Ob is estimated to be 1,000 years old and has the largest trunk circumference in Akita Prefecture

-Cedar of Mt.
-Ob is natural Akita cedar said to be over 1,000 years old (unconfirmed) and towering over a steep slope at an altitude of 450m along the Kawaguchi Valley in Makimahiru Prefectural Natural Park, which stretches across the mountainous region of eastern Akita Prefecture, spanning Daisen City and Misato Town.
+"Obuyama Giant Cedar" is a natural Akita cedar tree said to be over 1,000 years old (unconfirmed), standing tall on a steep slope at an altitude of 450m along the Kawaguchi Valley within the "Makimahiru Prefectural Natural Park," which stretches across the mountainous region of eastern Akita Prefecture, spanning Daisen City and Misato Town.

-The trunk is 12.4m in circumference, making it the thickest in Akita Prefecture.
-There are also two other large natural cedar trees in the surrounding area, each with a trunk circumference of over 8m, and together they have been designated a natural monument of Daisen City as the Obuyama Large Cedar Colony
+The trunk circumference is 12.4 meters, making it the thickest in Akita Prefecture.
+Furthermore, there are two other natural giant cedar trees in the surrounding area with trunk circumferences exceeding 8 meters, and togetherObuyama Giant Cedar Grovethey are designated as a natural monument of Daisen City as the

 Maki Mahiru Prefectural Natural Park